Enzo Yeh: 2025

 At the start of 2025, Yeh joined M2 Competition to compete in the Formula Regional Oceania Championship.
 In his first weekend at Taupo, Yeh qualified ninth for race one and gained two positions to open the season with a seventh-place finish.
 In race two, Yeh finished second on the road behind Matías Zagazeta but was given a five-second penalty for jumping the start and was relegated to fourth.
 After qualifying eighth for race three, Yeh went off-track during the race and fell to 16th.
 After a difficult weekend at Hampton Downs where he only managed a best result of 11th, Yeh equalled his best result up to that point, taking fourth-place in race two at Manfeild.
 Having qualified sixth for race three, Yeh held off Tommy Smith to maintain sixth-place at the checkered flag.
 In the following round at Teretonga Park, Yeh started off the weekend by finishing eighth in race one.
 Starting on reverse grid pole in race two, Yeh fell to fourth at the start, but was able to hold off Josh Pierson to finish fourth.
 In the final round of the season at Highlands, Yeh had another difficult weekend, finishing no better than 11th and retiring from the New Zealand Grand Prix after colliding with James Lawley.

 For his main campaign, Yeh joined RPM to contest the Formula Regional European Championship.
+Racing in the first six rounds, Yeh scored a best result of 11th in race one at Imola before leaving the team and series ahead of the round at the Red Bull Ring.
+Following that, Yeh contested the last two rounds of the Euroformula Open Championship for BVM Racing, scoring a best result of fourth in race two at Monza.
+At the end of the year, Yeh raced in the Macau Grand Prix for PHM Racing, finishing 15th in the main event.

+2026

+Yeh continued in Euroformula Open for the following year, joining Team Motopark for his maiden full-time season in the series.